During the lonely times that were the spring of 2020, we put together a Tour By Car Series to help Western New Yorkers step out safely.

 For our next stop, you actually won’t need to go anywhere!
-Since Buffalo’s Silo City is closed off to the public due to COVID-19, the best place to view it from afar is right on the Ohio Street Bridge (or at least in that general area).
+For a distant view of Buffalo’s Silo City, look on from afar right on the Ohio Street Bridge (or at least in that general area).

 Silo City is home to a group of four previously abandoned grain elevators on the final curves of the Buffalo River, right before it meets up with Lake Erie.
 The area gets its nickname of “Elevator Valley” because it is home to the densest collection of abandoned grain elevators on the planet.

 Today, these grain elevators are a huge part of Buffalo’s culture and history as a major Rust Belt city.
-Explore Buffalo holds fascinating, immersive historical tours of Silo City that give up close and personal views of the grain elevators— be sure to check them out once they’re back open to the public!
+Explore Buffalo holds fascinating, immersive historical tours of Silo City that give up close and personal views of the grain elevators— be sure to check them out now that they’re open to the public again!